More often than not, great convenience comes with great privacy implications.

-Video doorbells used to be a thing only rich people had — but not so in 2021.
-These days, you can buy an Amazon Ring doorbell for the reasonable price of $59.99.
-The convenience of being able to see who’s at your door and even answer it from your phone — plus, record if you want to — is very tempting for many homeowners.
+Video doorbells used to be a thing only rich people had — but not so in 2022.
+These days, you can buy an Amazon Ring doorbell for the low price of $59.99.
+The convenience of being able to see who’s at your door and even answer it from your phone — plus record if you want to — is very tempting for many homeowners.
 Plus, sixty bucks?
 That’s crazy affordable.
 Even the top end ones come in at $349.99, which isn’t pennies but certainly isn’t Bruce Wayne-level expensive, either.

-But if there’s one thing I’ve learned through the course of writing What Does the Internet Know About Me?, it’s that with great convenience usually comes great privacy implications.
+But if there’s one thing I’ve learned in my time as a privacy and security advocate, it’s that with great convenience usually comes great privacy implications.
 And so while I don’t actually have a Ring myself (apartment living, y’all), I decided to take a closer look.
 Here’s what I found.

 Ring is, first and foremost, a surveillance tool.
 It’s marketed as helping you surveil your surroundings, but don’t forget that it’s keeping track of you and your family as well.
 Ring — and Amazon, its parent company — knows your name, email, postal address, and phone number.
 It also knows the geolocation of your phone, information about your Wi-Fi network and signal strength, and your product’s model, serial number, and software version.
 If you use Facebook or another third-party login, it also can “obtain information” from that third party.

 Finally, Ring videos and photos are stored on Amazon’s servers for up to 60 days.

 If I lived in Europe and had a Ring, I could also potentially be liable to stay in compliance with the GDPR if the camera covered more than my own space.
 The law is still a little wobbly on this one, but there’s a possibility you’d have to inform passers-by that you’re recording and comply with any access requests.